Price upon request – 2 hours

 This tour will reveal the history and places of interest in the city area of Port Elizabeth.
 A perfect orientation trip.

 We begin with the Bushman people who roamed the area long before the Portuguese first landed here in 1488.
-We discuss the Boers, who entered the area next, followed by the British and then the Blacks (Xhosa).
+We discuss the Boers, who entered the area next, followed by the British and the Xhosa.

 The 90 years of bloody Frontier Wars (Wars of Dispossession) are also discussed on this tour.